 Why do vets recommend Hill’s Science Diet / Prescription Diet?

-We rate Hill’s Science Diet, Hill’s Prescription Diet, and Mars Royal Canin poorly, yet vets religiously defend and recommend them.
+Vets on the other hand religiously defend and endorse these brands.
 Why is that?
 Why do vets recommend Hill’s Science Diet, Prescription Diet, and Royal Canin?

 So why on earth do vets recommend these products?

 Here’s a reason -> VETS HAVE SEEN THESE PRODUCTS WORK!

 Yes, that’s true, but we need to ponder this as it is unlikely many vets have ever considered why.
 If you’re a vet, and you’re reading this, have you ever considered why these products work?

 Vets see an improvement in pet health when they are transitioned to Hill’s Science or Prescription Diet products.
 Pretty convincing evidence, wouldn’t you agree?
 An animal comes in with an illness and poor blood results, and a few weeks after the transition in diet their blood results show an improvement.
 Miraculous!?

 Unfortunately it’s a glaring oversight.
 Let me explain, as there’s one key factor almost always unconsidered: